-- first, Managed Fund investments, starting from the highest value, - second, Managed Account Model Portfolios held in the Managed Account, starting from the highest value, - third, ASX Listed Securities held in the Managed Account, starting from the highest value, and - lastly, Pooled Investment Options, starting from the highest value.
+- first, Managed Fund investments, starting from the highest value, - second, Managed Account Model Portfolios held in the Managed Account, starting from the highest value, and - third, ASX Listed Securities held in the Managed Account, starting from the highest value.

-IMPORTANT: Cash held in the Cash Hub through your Accumulation or Pension Account is not covered by the Government Guarantee (Financial Claims Scheme).
+IMPORTANT: Cash held in the Cash Hub through your Super or Pension Account is not covered by the Government guarantee (Financial Claims Scheme).